lukecav/awesome-wp-developer-tools/README.md

 * [Easy Query](https://wordpress.org/plugins/easy-query/) - Easy Query is the fastest and simplest way to build and display WordPress queries without writing a single line of code.
 * [Extended CPTs](https://github.com/johnbillion/extended-cpts) - A library which provides extended functionality to WordPress custom post types, allowing developers to quickly build custom post types without having to write the same code again and again.
 * [Extended Taxonomies](https://github.com/johnbillion/extended-taxos) - A library which provides extended functionality to WordPress custom taxonomies, allowing you to quickly build custom taxonomies without having to write the same code again and again.
+* [Expire Password Protected Pages](https://wordpress.org/plugins/expire-password-protected-pages/) - This plugin will require visitors to type in the password each time they are visiting a password protected page.
+This will also prevent the page from being accessible if someone types in the password on a public computer.
 * [Expire Users](https://wordpress.org/plugins/expire-users/) - Set expiry dates for user logins.
 * [FakerPress](https://wordpress.org/plugins/fakerpress/) - FakerPress is a clean way to generate fake data to your WordPress instalation, great for developers who need testing.
 * [FastDev](https://wordpress.org/plugins/fresh-plugins/) - Provides helpful information and functions for WordPress developers to make the development even faster.